 Fractional ownership is not a concept limited to timeshares—it is frequently used as a means of purchasing luxury items such as yachts and private planes.
 Typically, owners purchasing fractional ownership in a timeshare own part of the title and may be eligible for longer use times than owners who purchased other types of timeshares.

 Owners who purchased biennial timeshares may use their units on even or odd years, meaning it is available for use every other year (EOY).
 This is specified at the time of purchase.
 Because it is not an annual vacation dedication, some might find the value to be half as much as fixed or floating weeks.
 However, biennial properties are sometimes half the cost and can be a great option for irregular travelers.
 You usually will spend less on timeshare maintenance fees as well.

 Perpetual ownership functions like a renewable membership.
 While it is a non-deeded type of ownership, the membership automatically renews at regular intervals, giving you vacations for life.
 Families wishing to pass down their timeshare to those part of their estate might choose perpetual ownership.

 Points-based vacation ownership is a concept most major resort developers have embraced.
 While staying at the same resort during the same week may work for some owners, many timeshare buyers want more flexibility.
 With a points-based timeshare, vacationers choose whether they want to use their points at their home resort or exchange them on a vacation exchange network.
-Points work like a currency.
+Points work like currency.
 The amount of points your timeshare is worth depends on a number of factors including the size and type of your unit, the ownership’s usage frequency, the season of ownership and the popularity of the resort.

 Vacation exchange networks can be internally managed by the resort developer or an external third-party company.
 Many developers partner with third-party vacation exchange companies so that they can provide owners with nearly endless vacation choices.
 Popular exchange companies are RCI and Interval International.